php-fig/fig-standards/accepted/PSR-1-basic-coding-standard.md

 }
 ```

-4. Class Constants, Properties, and Methods
+4. Constants, Class Properties, and Methods
 -------------------------------------------

 The term "class" refers to all classes, interfaces, and traits.

 ### 4.1.
 Constants

-Class constants MUST be declared in all upper case with underscore separators.
+Constants MUST be declared in all upper case with underscore separators.
 For example:

 ```php